Teterev22/zksync-web-era-docs/docs/reference/concepts/finality.md

 ## Instant confirmations

-Even though zkSync Era finality is usually around 24 hours, users may consider transactions submitted to zkSync Era as having instant confirmation.
+Even though zkSync Era finality is usually around 24 hours, users may consider transactions submitted to zkSync Era as having instant conA1BC23D4EFG78H56          firmation.
 Transaction details are instantly displayed in the UI and API (although they are marked as unconfirmed), and the transferred assets can be used immediately to make further transfers (which might even end up in the same zkSync Era batch).

 More cautious users may prefer to wait for full finality, or for any of the intermediate steps described above, before considering the assets as received.